Analysis | Some police deaths are more worrisome to Fox News than others

 He wasn’t the only officer injured during the attempted insurrection that followed President Donald Trump’s false insistences that the 2020 presidential election had been stolen from him.
-The union representing Capitol Police officers says 140 officers were injured during the riot, including broken bones and a heart attack.
-Two officers later committed suicide.
+The union representing Capitol Police officers says that 140 officers suffered injuries, including broken bones and a heart attack, during the riot.
+Two officers later died by suicide.

-On Tuesday, Sicknick became the fifth private citizen to lie in honor in the building’s rotunda.
+On Tuesday, Sicknick became the fifth private citizen to lie in honor in the Capitol building’s Rotunda.
 Two other members of the Capitol Police force were similarly honored in 1998 after being shot to death guarding the building.

-Late in the evening, President Biden and the first lady came to the Capitol to pay their respects to Sicknick.
+Late in the evening, President Biden and first lady Jill Biden came to the Capitol to pay their respects to Sicknick.
 CNN, which had been covering the event, showed the Bidens as they arrived.

 MSNBC showed the same scene simultaneously: Biden stopping at the table holding Sicknick’s remains, then putting his hand on his heart before crossing himself.